Top Online Master’s Degrees in Educational Leadership

 • The American Education System

-This course provides a high-level overview of the U.S. education system at all levels.
-It looks at how that system has been involved over time, including its historical development and formative philosophical sources.
+This course provides a high-level overview of the U.S. education system.
+It looks at how that system has evolved over time, including its historical development and formative philosophical sources.
 Students examine policy concerns and political demands by analyzing key case studies and legal findings.

 • Curriculum Assessment

-This class emphasizes school curricula, both the underlying theories that contribute to curriculum development and strategies for improving learning outcomes.
-It focuses on the role educational leaders play in these processes and asks students to evaluate curricular success in their current professional context.
-Additional topics may include program assessment and instructional evaluation.
+This class emphasizes school curricula, both the underlying theories that contribute to their development and strategies for improving learning outcomes.
+Coursework focuses on the role educational leaders play in these processes and asks students to evaluate curricular success in their current professional context.
+Additional topics include program assessment and instructional evaluation.

 • Staff Supervision and Development

 Students in this course receive training in managing and working with a team of dedicated teachers within their school.
 It builds key skills in optimizing instruction and content delivery to meet organizational goals.
-Material includes staff training techniques, supervision and performance feedback, remedial assistance, and recruitment
+Course subjects include staff training techniques, supervision and performance feedback, remedial assistance, and recruitment.

 • Contemporary Issues in Educational Policy

 This class focuses on current trends, issues, and policy initiatives in education.
-It looks at how state, federal, and district mandates affect decision-making at the school level.
+It looks at how state, federal, and district mandates affect decision-making at the individual school level.
 Learners examine how those decisions can improve school goals.
-They also discuss how educational leaders can enhance components related to testing, funding, and student support.
+Students learn how educational leaders can enhance components related to testing, funding, and student support.

 • School Finance